zoelin1122/zoelin1122/README.md

 - 👋 Hi, I’m @zoelin1122
 - 👀 I’m interested in  the design of smart systems, both artificial and natural, most particularly, in deceptively "dumb" systems that behave intelligently and robustly.
-- 🌱 I’m currently learning cognitive systems @ the university of british columbia
+- 🌱 I’m currently:
+      1. Associate Researcher @ Columbia University’s Center of Spatial Research, contributing to the Mapping Historical New York project.
+      2. A consultant for the DLI @ Cornell Tech, working on the design and development of Reward Reports, a new AI Documentation framework.
+      3. A Data Analyst Fellow @ the Downtown Alliance.
-- 💞️ I’m looking to collaborate on data visualization projects
+- 💞️ Open to collaborate on data analytics and data visualization projects.
 - 📫 How to reach me zoelin_personal@outlook.com or @zoelin1122 on IG!

 <!---